azolal/CWD/CWD manual.md

 <https://www.ncbi.nlm.nih.gov/assembly/GCF_000001405.39/>

-# Appendix 1 -- Creating of a list of randomly selected genes {#appendix-1-creating-of-a-list-of-randomly-selected-genes .NAzev-appendicx}
+# Appendix 1 -- Creating of a list of randomly selected genes

 File containing genes in control group is prepared manually as follows.
 Using spreadsheet editor, the user writes official symbols of genes in